youwuyou/Analysis-of-MD-trajectories/results/README.md

 ## TASK 1

-parameter file is the one from ex06

-- accurate.out

-set calculator mode to true

-- inaccurate.out

-set calculator mode to false
+- plotting performance for the two approaches to compute the fluctuations

 ## TASK 2

+- plotting performance for the two approaches to compute the correlation function
+- plotting result of the computed VAC